 While your cookies are baking, you will make your homemade whipped cream.
 For this, you will beat together heavy cream, sugar, and vanilla extract until soft peaks form.
 See the recipe for exact measurements.

 Set aside your whipped cream.
 Of course, if you’re in a hurry, a tub of Cool Whip will do.

 Place your instant pudding mix and 2 cups whole milk in a medium bowl and mix with either a whisk or electric mixer for two minutes.
 Set aside until ready to assemble your trifle.

 How to Assemble This Trifle Dessert

 Now, it’s time to begin assembling this yummy chocolate pudding trifle!
-If you are making one large trifle, you’ll follow the same steps, only on a larger scale.
+You’ll follow the same steps if you are making one large trifle, only on a larger scale.

 We prefer serving this in individual dessert glasses because it keeps us from eating too much at a time.
 IT’S THAT GOOD and looks great in the smaller cups!

 Place a layer of cookies or cookie crumbles on the bottom of the glass trifle cup.